-Yara Zeitoun, who is in Beirut on vacation, tells VOA she narrowly missed walking in front of the bomb site as the explosion happened.
-She says the damage to the area is extensive.
+Yara Zeitoun, who is in Beirut on vacation, told VOA she just missed walking in front of the bomb site as the explosion happened.
+She said the damage to the area is extensive.

 "We're two buildings away from the scene, and we had debris fall all over our apartment from the ceiling and from outside.
 Dust dust blew in everywhere in the house.
 It was just a monumental sound."

-No one has claimed responsibility for the bombing.
-But Lebanon has seen a recent increase in violence related to the bloody Syrian civil war that has spilled over the border.
+No one has claimed responsibility.
+But Lebanon has seen a recent increase in violence related to Syria's civil war that has spilled over the border.

 Chatah was an outspoken critic of Syrian President Bashar al-Assad.
-His last message on Twitter, posted about hour before the car bombing, was critical of the Lebanese militant group Hezbollah, which has supported President Assad in the country's civil war.
+His last message on Twitter, posted about an hour before the car bombing, was critical of Syria and the Lebanese militant group Hezbollah, which has supported President Assad in the country's civil war.

-The site of the assassination was not far from where ex-Prime Minister Rafik Hariri, the father of Saad Hariri, was killed in a truck bombing in 2005.
+The site of the assassination was close to where former Prime Minister Rafik Hariri, the father of Saad Hariri, was killed in a truck bombing in 2005.
 Investigations have suggested Syria and Hezbollah were involved in that assassination.
 Both deny the accusation.

 The Friday car bombing occurred just days before several Hezbollah members go on trial at a U.N.-backed Special Tribunal for Lebanon, which is investigating the Rafik Hariri assassination.